opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

     - This facilitates better organization and filtering of outputs and logs within the Knitfab system.

 - Other Important Considerations:
-  - Resource Allocation: Define the required resources for the training process (e.g., CPU, memory, GPU).
+  - Resource Allocation: Resource allocation defaults are sufficient.
+However, you can customize resources (CPU, memory, GPU) as needed.
   ```YAML
   resources:
     cpu: 1